ZimoJupiter/GNSS-SDR-signal-processing/README.md

 $$L = \sqrt{L_i^2 + L_q^2}$$

-They correspond to time delays of -0.5, 0, and 0.5 chips, respectively.
+They correspond to time delays of -0.5, -0.25, 0, 0.25, and 0.5 chips, respectively.
 For both open sky and urban cases, the correlation plots of satellite 3 at four time points are shown below.
+Both sets of correlation plots are triangular, which indicates that the code replicas and incoming signals are well correlated.
+For the urban case, the correlation peak difference is relatively larger between the late and early time points, which indicates the presence of multipath or NLOS (non-line-of-sight) influence.

 ![image](https://github.com/ZimoJupiter/AAE6102-Assignment-1/blob/main/Figures/correlation_analysis_plotOpensky.png)